NEHI will be regularly updating this resource list with important vaccine and immunization articles, webinars and more.

 "Just 50% of Americans Plan to Get a COVID-19 Vaccine.
 Here’s How to Win Over the Rest" (American Association for the Advancement of Science)

 "Is the U.S. Ready to Quickly Vaccinate its Population Against COVID-19?"
 (Jeff McCombs, PhD, Richard Dang, PharmD, APh, BCACP, Yurim Rachel Seo, PharmD/MS(c), Eric Nguyen, PharmD(c), Christopher J. Limbo, PharmD(c), Jonathon Lam, PharmD(c) and Robert Popovian, PharmD, MS)

 "A Comprehensive COVID-19 Vaccine Plan" (Center for American Progress)

-In the Globe article, a survey conducted July 10-26 by Harvard, Rutgers, Northeastern and Northwestern universities (with 19K people in 50 states) found that in only 11 states and the District of Columbia did more than 71% of those polled indicate that they were extremely or somewhat likely to get vaccinated.
+"Two-thirds of Americans say they would accept a coronavirus vaccine" (Boston Globe) -- In the Globe article, a survey conducted July 10-26 by Harvard, Rutgers, Northeastern and Northwestern universities (with 19K people in 50 states) found that in only 11 states and the District of Columbia did more than 71% of those polled indicate that they were extremely or somewhat likely to get vaccinated.
 In 10 states, fewer than 60 percent of adults said they’d likely get vaccinated.
 Moreover, vaccine acceptance also differed by race and ethnicity: Whereas it was 67 percent among white folks, 71% among Latinx and 77% among Asian Americans, only 52% of Black folks said they would likely accept the vaccine.
 This is troublesome since experts say that between 70-90% of people would need to be vaccinated to get the virus under control.